 I started by naming him Chance.

 Once that decision was made, I realized I wanted to spend as much time with Chance as I could.
-I was still working twelve-hour days though and still exhausted.
+I was still working very long days for very little reward though and still exhausted.
 Then in late March, only one month after Chance and I found each other, my sister called and said her friend was moving to Los Angeles from New York and needed a dog walker.
 It had never occurred to me that I could spend my whole day with Chance and get paid for it.

 My sister's friend and I set up to meet on a Saturday.
 The night before, my manager at work pulled me aside and said they were going to have to let me go.
 I had a negative review from a secret shopper; apparently I had not offered her dessert.
 Perhaps that was true, or perhaps the customer could tell I was over my job.
 I had never been fired before and it was 2009, when the economy was still reeling from the financial crisis.
 As I left my manager’s office, I should have felt worried and panicked about what might lie ahead, but instead I left feeling free, at peace, and actually excited.
 I knew that what was about to happen was for my greater good.
 I felt it deep inside.

 The next day I trekked out to Brentwood from Koreatown and met my sister’s friend’s pup, who happened to be just under a year old, just like Chance.
 And that day was just the beginning.
 Over the next eleven years, Chance and I built a successful dog care business.
 It's really Chance’s business.
 See, Chance is a dog’s dog.
 He has yet to meet a dog he doesn't like, nor have we come across a dog that doesn't like him.
 There are many times I look to him for guidance when it comes to the dogs and many times he looks to me for guidance when it comes to people.